carlosrafaelgn/Asm86/README.md

 This is a JavaScript assembly x86 compiler and emulator for educational purposes.
 I use it in my classes on Computer Architecture.

-The project site, [carlosrafaelgn.com.br/Asm86](https://carlosrafaelgn.com.br/Asm86), can be used as an example (in English).
-It uses [CodeMirror](https://codemirror.net) as the code editor.
+The project sites [carlosrafaelgn.github.io/Asm86](http://carlosrafaelgn.github.io/Asm86/) and [carlosrafaelgn.com.br/Asm86](https://carlosrafaelgn.com.br/Asm86/) can be used as examples of how to use this library.
+They use [CodeMirror](https://github.com/codemirror/codemirror) as the code editor, licensed under the [MIT License](https://github.com/codemirror/CodeMirror/blob/master/LICENSE).

 The script adds only three names to the global namespace: Asm86EmulatorContext, Asm86EmulatorCompiler and Asm86Emulator.
 However, creating instances of Asm86EmulatorContext and Asm86EmulatorCompiler will not be so usefull.